Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 The true cost depends on how prepared the home already is.

-In many Victorian terraces, targeted improvements can significantly reduce heat demand without immediately resorting to full wall insulation.
-In other homes, deeper upgrades may be justified.
+In many homes, targeted improvements can significantly reduce heat demand without major disruption.

 If you are already planning a refurbishment or extension, integrating the heating strategy into that design phase reduces disruption and avoids abortive work later.